GENIVI/rvi_core/doc/rvi_protocol.md

 # FEATURES COVERED BY PROTOCOL
 1. **Authorization**<br>
-Prove to the remote RVI node that the local RVI node has the right to invoke a set of services, and the right to register another set of services.
+Prove to the remote RVI node that the local RVI node has the right to invoke a set of services, and the right to receive invocations of another set of services.

 2. **Service Discovery**<br>
 Announce to the remote RVI node local RVI services which the remote node